Kristen Keteles

 Biography

-Kristen is a toxicologist in the Environmental Protection Agency’s (EPA) environmental forensics lab in Denver, Colorado, where she provides support to environmental crime investigations and prosecutions.
-As part of her job at the EPA, she conducts human health and ecological risk assessments and serves as a technical expert on the adverse effects of exposure to pesticides and toxics.
-She came to the EPA from the National Park Service (NPS) where she was a contaminants specialist, coordinating natural resource condition assessments at coastal National Parks, and prior to that she was faculty in the Department of Biology at the University of Central Arkansas.
-Although she works for the government, she remains active in academia through adjunct appointments.
-In addition to teaching at Miami University through Project Dragonfly, she also serves on graduate committees at Colorado State University and the University of Colorado Denver, and she teaches online biology classes at Colorado Christian University.
-Her research includes the investigation of the use of new approach methods such as transcriptomic and metabolic markers for detecting exposure to contaminants of emerging concern in aquatic life.
-In her spare time she enjoys mountain biking, backcountry telemark skiing, and whitewater stand-up paddle boarding.
+Kristen is an environmental toxicologist, and her research includes the use of new approach methods such as gene and cell-based methods for detecting exposure to contaminants of emerging concern in aquatic life in order to determine ecological risk from complex mixtures of chemicals.
+She currently works at the Environmental Protection Agency’s (EPA) environmental forensics lab in Denver, Colorado, where she provides support to environmental crime investigations and prosecutions as an expert witness.
+As part of her job at the EPA, she conducts human health and ecological risk assessments and serves as a technical expert on the adverse effects of exposure to pesticides and other toxics.
+She came to the EPA from the National Park Service (NPS) where she was a contaminants specialist, coordinating natural resource condition assessments at coastal National Parks.
+Prior to that, she was faculty in the Department of Biology at the University of Central Arkansas where she coordinated the environmental science program.
+She lives outside of Denver, Colorado, and in her spare time she enjoys mountain biking, backcountry skiing, and whitewater stand-up paddle boarding.
+One of her favorite quotes is from Edward Abbey, "It is not enough to fight for the land; it is even more important to enjoy it while you can, while it is still there."
+So she spends a lot of time outdoors exploring and enjoying the Colorado mountains or desert.